eProsima/Fast-DDS-docs/docs/fastrtpsgen/genuse/includes/dataTypes.rst

 Defining a data type via IDL
 ----------------------------

-The following table shows the basic IDL types supported by *fastrtpsgen* and how they are mapped to C++11.
+The following table shows the basic IDL types supported by *Fast DDS-Gen* and how they are mapped to C++11.

     +--------------------+-------------+
     | IDL                | C++11       |